-- Bend the knees, keeping both feet flat on the floor, and pull one knee in toward the chest by both hands.
+- Bend the knees, keeping both feet flat on the floor, and pull one knee in toward the chest with both hands.

-- Hold the knee against the chest for 5 seconds, keeping the abdominals tight and pressing the spine into the floor.
+- Hold the knee against the chest for 5 seconds, keeping the abdominals tight and pressing the spine to the floor.